marcglasberg/SameAppDifferentTech/MobileAppFlutterRedux/README.md

 3. Save the user's choice, so that the next time the app is opened, it will start with that.

-4. Allow the React components to access the colors they need in an easy way.
+4. Allow the React widgets to access the colors they need in an easy way.

 Please check file [app_themes.dart](lib/client/theme/app_themes.dart)